tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 concepts, and in so doing simplify them.
 The case of fold combinators is no exception: they can all be rewritten in terms of `for_`; that is, `for_` generalises every fold combinator!
-The reason is that folds over any container (or more accurately, every instance of `Foldable`) can be written in terms of `Foldable`'s `foldr` method but, equally, every use of `foldr` can be written in terms of `for_` (as explained in my article "[`foldl` traverses with `State`, `foldr`
+The reason is that folds over any container (or more accurately, any instance of `Foldable`) can be written in terms of `Foldable`'s `foldr` method but, equally, every use of `foldr` can be written in terms of `for_` (as explained in my article "[`foldl` traverses with `State`, `foldr`